guifi/guifi-cxoln/CXOLN.en_US.md

 + **a.
 CXOLN**

-    The FONN Compact (“Comuns de la Xarxa Oberta, Lliure i Neutral”, or XOLN in Catalan) is an agreement for the connections between peers that serves as a contract between each participant in the network as a whole, and is the same for each participant of the network.
+    The [CXOLN](#cxoln) (“Comuns de la Xarxa Oberta, Lliure i Neutral”, or XOLN in Catalan) is an agreement for the connections between peers that serves as a contract between each participant in the network as a whole, and is the same for each participant of the network.
 The agreement serves simultaneously a contract for participation in the network and as a license for use, becoming a guarantee for its subscribers regarding the applicable terms and conditions, which are the same for everyone.
 It is also known as “commons” or “free network commons”.

 >+ **b.
 XOLN**